dogweather/forkful/content/en/c-sharp/good-coding-practices/refactoring.md

 weight: 19
 ---

-## What & Why?

-Refactoring is the process of restructuring existing computer code without changing its external behavior.
-Programmers do it to clean up code, enhance readability, reduce complexity, and improve maintainability.

 ## How to:
 Let's refactor a simple C# method that calculates and prints the sum of an array of numbers:

 Before Refactoring: